Agathocles of Bactria: Commemorative coinage

-In 1880, a coin of the same kind struck by Agathocles but "commemorating" Alexander, Son of Philip was published by Percy Garnder of British Museum.
+In 1880, a coin of the same kind struck by Agathocles but "commemorating" Alexander, Son of Philip, was published by Percy Garnder of British Museum.
 That it was impossible for Agathocles to be a sub-king of someone who had ruled about two hundred years earlier, Droysen's explanation was summarily rejected in favor of Sallet.
 (Note: Frank L. Holt emphasizes how not only the discoveries but their chronological order dictated the scholarly opinion.)
 Gardner proposed that these coins were struck to increase his public on the eve of an (eventually successful) challenge by Eucratides I. In the early-mid 1900, Hugh Rawinson and William Tarn would extrapolate Gardner's ideas to further their visions of a grand Hellenistic past where Agathocles had faked his pedigree and Eucratides I was carrying out the orders of Antiochus IV to reestablish the Seleucid control.
 Other scholars generally avoided giving too much significance to these "ancestor coins".

 More varieties of these coins would be discovered later.
 These mention Diodotus II, Demetrius II and Demetrius.
 In the last few decades, such coins have been discovered in more numbers but the accuracy of these finds remain plagued by the fact that these did not came from controlled excavations but auction networks.
 They were evaluated by scholars only after they have traveled continents and passed through multiple hands.

-It has been since accepted that these coins indeed represented Agathocles' predecessors.
+It has been since accepted that these coins indeed represented Agathocles's predecessors.
 The precise context of minting and significance is still not clear.